Soniaranvir/End-to-End-Data-Analytics-Project/README.md

 Visualization: Tableau (Interactive charts and graphs)

-🔎 Key Questions and Insights
+## 🔑 Key Insights

-1. What are the different payment methods, and how do they perform?

-Query: Count payment methods and calculate the total quantity sold by each method.
+Payment Methods Performance

-Insight: Ewallet emerged as the most preferred payment method, followed by credit cards.
+Ewallet is the most preferred payment method, followed by credit cards.

-2. Which category receives the highest average rating in each branch?

-Query: Rank categories within branches based on average customer ratings.
+Customer Satisfaction by Category

-Insight: Categories like Health and Beauty consistently scored higher in customer satisfaction.
+Categories like Health and Beauty consistently score high in customer ratings.

-3. What is the busiest day of the week for each branch?

-Query: Identify the busiest day based on the number of transactions.
+Peak Shopping Days

-Insight: Saturdays were identified as the peak shopping day.
+Saturdays are the busiest shopping days across branches.

-4. Which shifts drive the most sales?

-Query: Categorize sales into morning, afternoon, and evening shifts.
+Top Sales Shift

-Insight: The Afternoon shift accounted for the highest sales volume.
+The Afternoon shift generates the highest sales volume.

-5. What are the top-performing categories in each branch?

-Query: Determine the top 3 categories contributing the highest revenue in each branch.
+Revenue Leaders by Category

-Insight: Categories like Electronics and Home & Lifestyle dominated revenue generation.
+Electronics and Home & Lifestyle are the top-performing categories.

-6. How do revenue trends vary seasonally?

-Query: Analyze revenue distribution across quarters.

-Insight: Q4 (Holiday season) showed a significant increase in sales compared to other quarters.

-7. What’s the revenue decline trend?

-Query: Compare revenue between 2022 and 2023 to identify branches with the highest decline ratio.
+Seasonal Sales Trends

+Q4 (Holiday season) experiences the highest sales, showcasing strong seasonal trends.

+Revenue Decline Analysis

-Insight: Certain branches in smaller cities faced revenue challenges.
+Branches in smaller cities show notable revenue challenges year-over-year.

-🔢 Data Cleaning and Preparation
+## 🔢 Data Cleaning and Preparation

 Using Python, we: